pypa/pipx/docs/how-pipx-works.md

 When running a binary (`pipx run BINARY`), pipx will

-- create or re-use a shared virtual environment that contains the shared packaging library `pip`
+- create or reuse a shared virtual environment that contains the shared packaging library `pip`
 - ensure the library is updated to its latest version
 - create a temporary directory (or reuse a cached virtual environment for this package) with a name based on a hash of the attributes that make the run reproducible.
 This includes things like the package name, spec, python version, and